surlykke/Go-Generics-with-constraints/README.md

 * The name of a field or method on `Baa` may not be the same as a name of a field or method on `Foo`
 * Having a list of underlying types both in `Foo` and `Baa` is an error.
+* If a constraint embeds `Comparable` it cannot explicitly define a  list of underlying types

 ### Comparing constraints

 Constraints are comparable.
 Two constraints are equivalent if and only if

 * They have the same set of methods.
 * They have the same set of fields.